Hellmonk/bloatcrawl2/strategies.md

 penalty, increasing failure rate.
 It will take a lot of transmutation skill and/or dexterity to be able to maintain Blade Hands for very long.

+## Species strategies

+### Djinni

+* Although it may feel overpowered at first, they are actually a significant challenge to play, at least after the very beginning.
+    * All attacks, physical or magical, "damage" the player, since stamina and magic costs come directly from it's health.
+* Magic, stamina, and healing potions restore "essence", so basically are the same as healing potions.
+* Since fire damage actually heals Djinni, fire resistance actually works against you (by reducing the healing), and hence, if you are lucky enough to come across a rF- item, it's quite valuable.
+* Since physical and magical attacks take from health, reducing those costs as much as possible is critical.
+    * For physical fighters (ranged or melee), train fighting and add strength points to reduce cost.
+    * For magic users: train spellcasting and add intelligence points to reduce spell costs.
+    * Using wands and evocables can be a life saver since they don't use your health to cause damage.

 ## Troubleshooting

 ### Always running out of stamina (SP) when attacking